 - 1. Have a waiver service location in Pennsylvania. - 2.
-Annually submit to ODP the most recent financial statement that has been audited by an independent Certified Public Accountant. - 3.
+Annually submit to ODP the most recent financial statements (Income Statement and Balance Sheet). - 3.
 Have a signed ODP Waiver Provider Agreement on file with ODP. - 4.
 Meet the requirements of 55 Pa.
 Code Chapter 6400, as applicable. - 5.
-Be qualified and enrolled to provide Residential Habilitation services in the Consolidated or Community Living Waiver. - 6.
+Actively provided direct non-residential HCBS as a provider enrolled to provide ODP Waiver services for the two years immediately prior to enrolling to provide Residential Habilitation/Life Sharing services and be in good standing (not subject to sanctions or enforcement actions by the Department). - 6.
 Demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 7.
 Have Commercial General Liability Insurance. - 8.
 Have documentation that all vehicles used in the provision of Residential Habilitation services have automobile insurance. - 9.
 Have documentation that all vehicles used in the provision of Residential Habilitation services have current State motor vehicle registration and inspection. - 10.
 Have Worker's Compensation Insurance in accordance with state law. - 11.
 Have an organizational structure that assures adequate supervision of each residence and the availability of back up and emergency support 24 hours a day. - 12.
 Ensure that staff (direct, contracted, in a consulting capacity or volunteers) meet the qualifications for this service. - 13.
 Comply with Department standards related to provider qualifications. - 14.
-Ensure that Supports Coordination Organizations and the Department have 24-hour access to Residential Habilitation senior management personnel (Executive Director, Chief Executive Officer, Chief Operations Officer or Director, Assistant or Associate Director) for response to emergency situations related to the provision of the Residential Habilitation service.
+Ensure that Supports Coordination Organizations and the Department have 24-hour access to Residential Habilitation senior management personnel (Executive Director, Chief Executive Officer, Chief Operations Officer or Director, Assistant or Associate Director) for response to emergency situations related to the provision of the Residential Habilitation service. - 15.
+At least one of the following must have experience working with individuals with an intellectual disability, developmental disability, and/or autism and have a bachelor's degree: - Executive Director, - Chief Executive Officer, - Chief Operations Officer, or - Director, Assistant or Associate Director. - 16.
+The organization must have a chief financial officer with 5 years' experience or evidence of contracted financial management services. - 17.
+Have a person fill the role of Chief Executive Officer (CEO) at all times.
+The agency must have a written plan stating who will fill the role of the CEO should the current CEO leave their position. - 18.
+In the case of an entity newly enrolled to provide Residential Habilitation services, or a current provider hiring new executive level staff, one of the following positions: - Executive Director, - Chief Executive Officer, - Chief Operations Officer, or must have a bachelor's degree & a minimum of 5 years' experience in an executive-level position relating to the provision of residential services to individuals with an intellectual disability, developmental disability, autism, and/or serious mental illness, with responsibility for all of the following: